 Shaun Eli Breidbart

-I also offer specific web pages for the benefit of specific regions or groups.
+I also have dedicated web pages for a few specific areas.
 For example